rmeliana/FabAcademy/docs/about.md

-# About
+# About me

 ![Eu](imgs/Eu.jpeg){: align=center  style="height:240px"}

 Hello folks!
 I'm **Eliana Rodrigues Martins**, an electrical engineer, who is exploring the digital fabrication world.
+I'm Brazilian born in Sao Paulo, Brazil, and a superfan of Japanese animation.

 ## My background

-I was born in Sao Paulo, Brazil, and since my adolescence, I have been in the electricity field.
+Since my adolescence, I have been in the electricity field.
 I started taking toys and household appliance apart to know how they worked and sometimes I tried to fix them.
 I always followed my father on domestic repairs in our house.